Chart Color Schemes

 Traralgon features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 65.8% of all households, including 25.9% couples with children, 26.3% couples without children, and 12.7% single parent families.
-Non-family households comprise the remaining 34.2%, with lone person households at 31.3% and group households making up 2.9%.
-The median household size is 2.3 people, smaller than the Regional Vic. average of 2.4.
+Non-family households comprise the remaining 34.2%, with lone person households at 31.3% and group households accounting for 2.9%.
+The median household size is 2.3 people, which is smaller than the Regional Vic average of 2.4.

 Frequently Asked Questions - Households